vinicentus/IoT-Microservice/README.md

 * copy over the the contracts folder with all the generated json ABI files from the deployment process into `app/resources/contracts/`.
 It should now contain a json file for every single contract, every file containing its ABI and its address

+* edit the [init_settings.yaml](app/resources/init_settings.yaml) file to match the network configuration.
+The ethereum key used here must be, (and is by default), the same key that is used by the geth node that deploys the contracts, see node4 in [geth-docker](https://github.com/vinicentus/geth-docker).
+If you changed that key, copy it over to this file.

+There are some additional setup steps that are detailed in the readme file of the [management UI](https://github.com/vinicentus/flutter_iot_ui).
 ### First time run
 * activate your python venv if not already activated

 * initialize smart contracts by `python3 init.py`

 * Generate a config file for this device from the [UI](https://github.com/vinicentus/flutter_iot_ui) and copy it over to [device_settings.yaml](app/resources/device_settings.yaml), or edit the values already present.

-* edit the [init_settings.yaml](app/resources/init_settings.yaml) file to match the network configuration, but use a separate ethereum key that is also used by the geth node that deploys the contracts, see node4 in [geth-docker](https://github.com/vinicentus/geth-docker)
+    * If editing this yourself, make sure to use the same ethereum key and public address as for the UI.
+If you didn't already change it in the User Interface's `settings.json` file, then make sure to change this from the default value in both places.

 ### How to run
 After initializing the smart contracts above, and configuring them using the [UI](https://github.com/vinicentus/flutter_iot_ui), you can start the main service that performs tasks using `python3 launcher.py`